PoCInnovation/Workshops/software/11.CUDA/README.md

 >:checkered_flag:  **Before you begin, it is necessary that you understand a few terms.**

-:heavy_check_mark: Understand the execution model on CUDA
+✔️ Understand the execution model on CUDA

-:heavy_check_mark: Understand the memory distribution between Host and Device
+✔️ Understand the memory distribution between Host and Device

-:heavy_check_mark: Understand naming conventions on CUDA
+✔️ Understand naming conventions on CUDA

 The syntax of CUDA is very similar to C / C++.

-> :warning: **You will find a detailed explanation [here](https://dev.to/zenulabidin/an-overview-of-cuda-part-2-host-and-device-code-69d) of the first two points**.
+> ⚠️ **You will find a detailed explanation [here](https://dev.to/zenulabidin/an-overview-of-cuda-part-2-host-and-device-code-69d) of the first two points**.

 1. In the resources and during your research, the term used to designate the processor (CPU) as well as the classic memory (RAM) is **Host**.

 2. When referring to the graphics card (GPU) as well as its memory (VRAM), the term used is **Device**.

-> :warning: **You will find a detailed explanation [here](https://en.wikipedia.org/wiki/Thread_block_(CUDA_programming)) of the last two points**.
+> ⚠️ **You will find a detailed explanation [here](https://en.wikipedia.org/wiki/Thread_block_(CUDA_programming)) of the last two points**.

 3. In order to better organize the parallel execution of the GPU cores, called a thread, they are represented on a 3 dimensional frame.